 What is Crapware

-Publishers of such software, pay the hardware companies to push them onto new machines, in the hope that the purchaser will at some point decide to buy them once the trail period is over.
+Publishers of such software, pay the hardware companies to push them onto new machines, in the hope that the purchaser will at some point decide to buy them once the trial period is over.
 And statistics have shown that conversions from such trial-ware are around 30%!

 The manufacturers too don’t want to turn away this free money.
 Au contraire hardware manufacturers claim that this helps them keep the costs lower!
 In fact, I remember that a few years back Sony had actually decided to charge money from the customers for ‘Not installing’ or for ‘Removing’ Bloatware!
 But they later had to backtrack in the face of a huge public outcry.